Mellanox/nvidia-k8s-ipam/README.md

                 The name of the Node on which the daemon runs --store-file string
-                Path of the file which used to store allocations (default "/var/lib/cni/nv-ipam/store")
+                Path of the file which used to store allocations (default "/var/lib/cni/nv-ipam/store") --ippools-namespace string
+                The name of the namespace to watch for IPPools CRs. (default "kube-system")

 Shim CNI Configuration flags: